dlyrsk/kysely-deno-sqlite/README.md

 ## About

 Previously you couldn't use Kysely with SQLite on Deno, because the built-in support uses `better-sqlite3` which only works on Node.js.
-This dialect uses `deno-sqlite` instead, so it will work on Deno.
+This dialect uses the two most popular Deno libraries instead, so it will work on Deno.
 Otherwise, the functionality is the same.

 ## License